 Applications must submit essays with a completed application form, available below and in chapter area schools beginning in February.

+Children in grades 3 through 5.
 Children now in grades 3 through 5 may apply for Tanglewood 4-H Camp in Lincolnville, Maine.
 Tanglewood provides traditional camp activities and environmental education on woods and wildlife.
 Campers select a six-day session from late June to mid-August.
-For information call 729-3343 or 442-8195.
-To apply see 2013 TANGLEWOOD Scholarship Application [pdf].
+For information call 789-5868.

 Students who will be 10-14 by August may apply to Bryant Pond 4H Camp (formerly Maine Conservation School) in Bryant Pond, Maine.
 Sessions include Natural Explorer, which focuses on outdoor recreation and forest ecology, Conservation Camp for students interested in outdoor recreation skills and outdoor ethics, and Primitive Skills, which focuses on advanced wilderness skills.
 For information call 729-9650.

 Application Deadline: Applications for summer 2017 will be available soon.

 Merrymeeting Audubon is once again offering summer scholarships for two programs at National Audubon’s Hog Island Camp, located in Bremen, ME.
 One full scholarship is available for a high school student to attend “Coastal Maine Bird Studies for Teens,” a week-long program that begins June 18.
 Applicants must attend a high school within the Chapter’s catchment area, be in grade 9-12 in the spring of 2017, and be recommended by a science teacher.
 In addition, a half scholarship is available for an area elementary or middle school teacher to attend “Sharing Nature: An Educator’s Week,” a week-long program which begins July 16.
 Please see the attached applications for all the information needed to apply.
 Questions may be directed to Steve Spear at 353-8863, or [email protected]